Header Image 1

 For more information, refer to the specification :

-A Level Advancing Physics is assessed through three exam papers assessing all of the material covered in years 12 and 13.
-Practical coursework is not directly assessed, but experience of practical working is essential to some exam questions, particularly in Paper 3.
-To gain the Practical Endorsement students need to have personally completed each of the required practical and recorded/processed/displayed/analysed the results in their lab-books.
+AQA Physics is assessed through three exam papers, assessing all of the material covered in years 12 and 13.
+Practical coursework is not directly assessed, but experience of practical working is essential to access some exam questions.
+To gain the Practical Endorsement, students need to have personally completed each of the required practicals and completed a report of each.

 PROGRESSION

-Studying Physics at A-level will advance your problem solving abilities.
+Studying Physics at A-level will advance your problem-solving abilities.
 The skills you will develop will be invaluable both directly and indirectly in a wide variety of careers.
 Physics is essential for entry into a wide range of scientific careers including astronomy, aeronautics, architecture, communications, electronics, and engineering.
 It is also a recommended qualification for medicine, veterinary science and for those seeking to work in business and finance.
+Past students have commented on how the course stands out in its development of critical thinking, logic and analytical skills.